Open sandboxFocusImprove this doc

 InterfaceMemberAttribute

-Custom attribute that applied to a member of an aspect class and means that this aspect member is a template implementing a member of an interface implemented by ImplementInterface(INamedType, INamedType, OverrideStrategy, Object).
+Custom attribute that, when applied to a member of an aspect class, means that this aspect member is a template implementing a member of an interface implemented by ImplementInterface(INamedType, INamedType, OverrideStrategy, object?).

 IntroduceAttribute